-With an endless supply of entertainment available, it’s tough to get bored on the internet.
-The World Wide Web has opened up a host of free options, given instant access to a variety of content and allowed more people to create entertainment and art for others to enjoy.
-Plus, people get to experience improved communication with one another through enhanced video chat options and the ability to share memories with one another.
+With an endless supply of online entertainment, it’s tough to get bored.
+The internet has opened up a host of free options, given instant access to various content and allowed more people to create content and art for others to enjoy.
+Plus, people experience improved communication through enhanced video chat options and the ability to share memories.

 One of the best benefits of using the internet for entertainment is definitely the low price.
 You’re probably already paying for an internet connection at home to make sure you have email and social media access.
 From there, you can locate and enjoy plenty of content on the internet from your phone, TV or computer.
-Popular, free, online entertainment resources include:
+Popular, free online entertainment resources include:

 - YouTube videos